Want the perfect workout program?

 Make sure you are getting 8+ hours a night.
 If you are training hard, you body needs more sleep than those who are not.
 If not, your immune system will suffer, as will your workouts.

-When we say 8+ hours of sleep, we mean good sleep.
+When I say 8+ hours of sleep, I mean good sleep.
 If you are constantly waking up in the night, you are affecting your deep sleep, which is the sleep that aids in recovery and boosts the good hormones.
 So, if you have any issues with your sleep, work on fixing them.
 Good quality sleep is vital.

 There are many supplements out there, but there are really only a few that you need to consider for your 5 day gym workout routine: